-One of the goals of the HoT HMIS is to track clients and the services they receive.
+One of the goals of the HOTHMIS is to track clients and the services they receive.
 This information can be used to determine what additional services are needed throughout the community.
 The information in the system will be used to produce reports about programs and services.
-As a HoT HMIS Partner, it is important that you record each and every potential client in the HoT HMIS so that HoT HMIS Administrators can track unmet needs as well as those that were met.
-This is crucial in order for us to perform an accurate analysis of community services and programs.
-The homeless providers that have been identified and trained to use the HoT HMIS should be aware that the system will be used to create reports on the homeless and the services that are provided to them.
-This aggregate data will be collected and used by the Heart of Texas Homeless Coalition to assist in determining the number of homeless persons in the community, among other statistics.
+As a HOTHMIS Partner, it is important that you record each and every potential client in the HOTHMIS so that System Administrators of HOTHMIS can track unmet needs as well as those that were met.
+This is crucial for us to perform an accurate analysis of community services and programs.
+The homeless providers that have been identified and trained to use HOTHMIS should be aware that the system will be used to create reports on people experiencing homelessness and the services that are provided to them.
+This aggregate data will be collected and used by the Heart of Texas Homeless Coalition/TX-604 Heart of Texas Continuum of Care to report to HUD on project and system outcomes, and to facilitate homeless system planning.